List of Digimon Adventure characters: Adventure 2020 antagonists

-The main antagonist in the 2020 Digimon Adventure series.
+A tentacled Cyclops-themed Digimon and the main antagonist in the 2020 Digimon Adventure series.
 It is also known as The Great Catastrophe, responsible for the Dark Digimon war behind other antagonists such as Devimon and Millenniummon.
 It dwells in the white void of the Digital World in a dark orb.
-It becomes it evolved form and attacks the Digidestined and their Digimon partners.
-Upon being defeated, it became Abbadomon and its core, while Omnimon enters Abbadomon and fights Abbadomon Core.
+It becomes its sperm whale-themed evolved form and attacks the Digidestined and their Digimon partners.
+Upon being defeated, it became the Abaddon-themed Abbadomon and its core, while Omnimon enters Abbadomon and fights Abbadomon Core.
 It was finally destroyed by Omnimon Alter-S.